segmentio/segment-docs/src/connections/destinations/catalog/webhooks/index.md

 rewrite: true
 title: Webhooks Destination
 ---
 Segment Webhooks submit real-time user data to your own HTTP endpoints.
-A Webhook is an HTTP callback: a simple event-notification via HTTP POST.
+A Webhook is an HTTP callback: a simple event-notification using HTTP POST.
 A web application implementing Webhooks will POST a message to a URL when certain things happen.

 This document was last updated on January 28, 2018.
 If you notice any gaps, out-dated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!